Phxntxm/Bonfire/README.md

 If you'd like to add this bot to one of your own servers, please visit the following URL: https://discordapp.com/oauth2/authorize?client_id=183748889814237186&scope=bot&permissions=0

-This requires the discord.py library, as well as all of it's dependencies. https://github.com/Rapptz/discord.py
+This requires the discord.py library, as well as all of its dependencies. https://github.com/Rapptz/discord.py

 To save the data for the bot, rethinkdb is what is used: